-The Commission notes the arguments put forward by the AER regarding the policy uncertainty that has been present prior to the announcement of the CPRS and expanded RET, and that, post-implementation, it may take the market some time to become comfortable with the CPRS.
-However, the Commission also notes the AER's view that, given the significant period of time that has elapsed since the last increase in VoLL, that it may not be inappropriate that VoLL is increased.
+In its draft determination, the Commission noted the arguments put forward by the AER regarding the policy uncertainty that has been present prior to the announcement of the CPRS and expanded RET, and that, post-implementation, it may take the market some time to become comfortable with the CPRS.
+However, the Commission also noted the AER's view that, given the significant period of time that has elapsed since the last increase in VoLL, that it may not be inappropriate that VoLL is increased.

 The AER suggested that, given the Commission is undertaking a Review of Energy Market Frameworks in light of Climate Change Policies which is due to be completed in September 2009, the implications of any recommendations arising from this review should be considered before proceeding with this Rule change.
-As part of the review, the Commission requested that the Panel provide updated analysis to assess the impact on reliability of the introduction of the CPRS and expanded RET, and this was published in December 2008 (after the close of submissions to the Exposure Draft).65
+As part of the review, the Commission requested that the Panel provide updated analysis to assess the impact on reliability of the introduction of the CPRS and expanded RET, and this was published in December 2008 (after the close of submissions to the exposure draft).75